Set-OutlookSignatures/Set-OutlookSignatures/readme.md

 ## SetCurrentUserOutlookWebSignature
 Shall the script set the Outlook Web signature of the currently logged on user?
 Default value: $true
+## SetCurrentUserOOFMessage
+Shall the script set the Out of Office (OOF) auto reply message of the currently logged on user?
+Default value: $true
+## OOFTemplatePath
+Path to centrally managed signature templates.
+Local and remote paths are supported.
+Local paths can be absolute ('C:\Signature templates') or relative to the script path ('.\Signature templates').
+WebDAV paths are supported (https only): 'https://server.domain/SignatureSite/SignatureTemplates' or '\\server.domain@SSL\SignatureSite\SignatureTemplates'
+Default value: '.\OOF templates'
 ## AdditionalSignaturePath
 An additional path that the signatures shall be copied to.
 Ideally, this path is available on all devices of the user, for example via Microsoft OneDrive or Nextcloud.